jpthibault/powerlifting-calculator/PRD.md

    - The barbell plates visualization for each side of the barbell.

 4. **Change Settings:**
-   The user can access settings to customize colors, exercise types, and barbell weight.
+   - The user clicks the gear icon to access settings.
+   - Settings modal appears with scrollable content.
+   - User can adjust barbell weight, plate colors, and exercise types.
+   - User can save changes or reset to defaults.

 ---